Dahongpao Tea (Big Red Robe)

 The blend peaks at around the fifth infusions, with later infusions being more floral and less charcoal.

 Test the limit of his endurance.
-It is said that at high concentration (5 grams of leaves in 100 millimeters of water) a Dahongpao tea go up to 9 infusions.
+It is said that at high concentration (5 grams of leaves in 100 milliliters of water) a Dahongpao tea go up to 9 infusions.

 When you are done, pour out and admire its wholesome leaves.
 Observe the colors and texture.

-This grade is available as part of the Wuyi 7-in-1 Sampler.
+This tea is available as part of the Wuyi 7-in-1 Sampler.
 You can also buy it separately on its own in this page.

 Back to Top of Dahongpao Tea